gthank/solarized-dark-pygments/README.markdown

 This is a simple style for [Pygments][pygments_home] that is inspired by the [Solarized project][solarized_home] by Ethan Schoonover.

-This theme is for the dark background variant of Solarized.
+This style is for the dark background variant of Solarized.
 If you're looking for a light background version, try
 [john2x's `solarized-pygment`][light_bg_pygments].